Mylopharodon conocephalus: Reproduction

 The females are very fecund and can produce over 20,000 eggs but the egg load can vary from 7,100 to 23,900 eggs.
 The eggs seem to mature after a full year as ovaries can contain both mature and undeveloped eggs.
-It is thought that the fertilised eggs develop among the gravel and that the larval and post-larval fry probably prefer the edges of streams where they can find thick vegetation to provide cover.
+It is thought that the fertilized eggs develop among the gravel and that the larval and post-larval fry probably prefer the edges of streams where they can find thick vegetation to provide cover.
 As the young fish grow they move into deeper waters and where the streams they were hatched in are intermittent they can be swept down to the stream mouth by the current.
 Small juveniles of 2-5 cm in standard length may form in large schools in shallow backwaters and among cobbles and boulders near stream banks.

-Adult hardhead normally occur in schools in the deepest part of pools, where the slowly cruise around during the day, becoming more active in early morning and evening when they feed.
-In some reservoirs large adults have been observed sitting close to the surface on warm summer days which makes the vulnerable to predation bt large fish-eating birds such as the Western osprey and the bald eagle.
-They are predominantly bottom feeders, consuming invertebrates and aquatic plants from stream beds although they will also feed on insects and algae drifting higher in the water column.
-They will infrequently take plankton and surface insects and, in Shasta Reservoir they were recorded feeding on cladocerans.
-Hardheads of less than 20 cm mainly prey on benthic invertebrates, in particular the larvae of mayflies and caddis flies, as well as small snails.
-Larger fish grazed on filamentous algae, as well as preying on crayfish and other large invertebrates.
-As the fish mature their tooth structure changes; the juveniles have hooked teeth for catching insects and as they mature they develop more molar-like crushing teeth better adapted to grind plant material and larger invertebrates.
-They do not appear to eat other fish.